 Most likely the user won’t turn back again to your blog if you don’t respond, for the appreciation of your posts you should thank and reply like ” Glad my post was helpful”,

-For Answers, the author of the posts must be active to respond on the published content if the comment is not a relevant question you can direct them to something more relevant, you know.
+For Answers, the author of the posts must be active to respond to the published content if the comment is not a relevant question you can direct them to something more relevant, you know.

 No promotion of your Blog

 If you have worked hard writing and making content, you should take out time to regularly promote your content the same with relevant posts to other authoritative blogs, like Quora, Medium, and many more not doing so will not get new traffic.